Skip to Main Content

 • Viewing videos, reading announcements, and completing the course-related assessments.

-• Participating in synchronous activities, both inside or outside of the course room, if required by the syllabus or program, i.e., a team meeting to prepare for the team debate in the EdD program.
+• Participating in synchronous activities, both inside or outside the course room, if required by the syllabus or program, i.e., a team meeting to prepare for the team debate in the EdD program.

 • Submitting original work assignments on or before the designated dates and times.